rlbaxter/rlbaxter.github.io/rwx2018/rwx2018-notes.md

 * Action -> Dispatcher -> Store -> Views
 * Single source of truth
 * Data is read only
-* Mutations are sycronous
+* Mutations are synchronous
-* Actions are asycronous
+* Actions are asynchronous

 ---